stevieb9/tesla-charge/README.md

 This microcontroller's sketch is in `src/tesla-charge-controller/tesla-charge-controller.ino`.

-It's header file is `inc/TeslaChargeController.h`.
+Its header file is `inc/TeslaChargeController.h`.

-It also uses a shared header in `inc/TeslaChargeCommon.h`.
+It also uses the shared header in `inc/TeslaChargeCommon.h`.

 ### Microcontroller - Garage